 This therapist has indicated that they belong to an Accredited Register.

 I am familiar with the 12 Step approach and may suggest clients attend meetings where applicable.

 I charge £60 for a 50 minute therapy session for individuals.

-I balance a role as a legal PA in the City alongside my private practice work.
 I have a background in performing arts, and understand some of the pressures and expectations of pursuing a creative career, and the impact of the profession on mental health and self-worth.
 I have an interest in and experience with working with addiction and co-dependence.
 I am committed to continued personal development and growth.